melaniezheng/citibike_rebalancing/README.md

 (base) Melanies-MacBook-Pro:citibike_rebalancing melaniezheng$ cd Models/ (base) Melanies-MacBook-Pro:Models melaniezheng$ python rebalancing.py '2020-07-17 9:00'
 ```
+These rfc models are to huge to be uploaded to github.
+Please follow Model/Random_Forest_bike_dock_demand.py or christianopperman/ for further info and steps to regenerate.
+- rfc_bike.joblib
+- rfc_dock.joblib
+- depletion_status_classifier.joblib

 #### <i>Results</i>
 - rebalancing results in csv files with respective datetime in the filename.